akashb1504/Weather-Dashboard-Power-BI/README.md

-# 🌤️ Real-time Weather Dashboard in Power BI
+# 🌤️ Weather Dashboard in Power BI

-A visually rich, real-time **Weather & Air Quality Dashboard** built with **Power BI** and **WeatherAPI**.
+A visually rich, **Weather & Air Quality Dashboard** built with **Power BI** and **WeatherAPI**.
-It provides live weather metrics, forecasts, air quality data, and more — all updated dynamically.
+It provides weather metrics, forecasts, air quality data, and more — all updated dynamically.

 ![Dashboard Preview](Dashboard.png)